Brukkk/owners-ui-challenge/README.md

 - [✔️] Use MUI components and adapt them with tailwind (No theming, direct modifications from figma).
 - [✔️] Re-usable components and layouts.
 - [✔️] Install Zustand.
-- [✔️] Generate fake json and types.
+- [✔️] Generate fake json and types for Events.
-- [✔️] Break down zustand stores into data structure and interactivity flow (data, loading state).
+- [✔️] Break down zustand stores into data structure and interactivity flow (data, setters).
 - [❌] Configure Events and Tasks stores with fake json data.
-- [❌] Fallback skeleton will information is loading (MUI skeleton) .
 - [❌] Install Framer Motion and create animations while components mount and exit.
+- [❌] Do the same for Tasks.

 ## Bonus